craigs/allpurpose/README.md

 # Allpurpose

-Ruby client for the All Purpose Removals and Storage (www.allpurposeremovals.com.au) freight API.
+Ruby client for the [All Purpose Removals and Storage](www.allpurposeremovals.com.au) freight API.

 ## Installation